Best AI for Excel Financial Modeling Compared (2026)

 For general office productivity, Microsoft Copilot is the clear winner.
 It integrates seamlessly into Outlook and PowerPoint and handles basic spreadsheet tasks well.

 However, for financial modeling professionals—specifically in real estate—Apers is the definitive choice in 2026.
-It effectively bridges the gap between "AI automation" and "Excel rigor," allowing analysts to cut build time by 80% without sacrificing the audit trail that LPs and CFOs demand.
+It effectively bridges the gap between “AI automation” and “Excel rigor,” allowing analysts to cut build time by 80% without sacrificing the audit trail that LPs and CFOs demand.
+Notably, leading financial institutions are adopting these AI tools to enhance reliability and efficiency in financial modeling, further validating their impact across the industry.

 Recommendation:

-- For the Firm: Equip junior analysts with Apers to automate OM extraction and initial model builds.
+• For the Firm: Equip junior analysts with Apers to automate OM extraction and initial model builds.

-- For the Desk: Keep ChatGPT open for ad-hoc market research and macro writing.
+• For the Desk: Keep ChatGPT open for ad-hoc market research and macro writing.

-- For the Org: Use Copilot for summarizing meetings and emails.
+• For the Org: Use Copilot for summarizing meetings and emails.

 Ready to stop manually typing rent rolls?
 Try Apers for free and turn your next OM into a model in minutes.